The Sponge Who Could Fly: Plot

-In the episode, SpongeBob wishes he could fly with the jellyfish.
-He makes several attempts to do so, including a biplane, bat wings, a lawn chair with balloons, and a giant kite pulled by a bicycle.
-All of these attempts fail, and SpongeBob faces ridicule from others.
-He tells those mocking him that "it is a sad day in Bikini Bottom, when a guy is ridiculed for having dreams!"
-They respond that they all have had unfulfilled dreams, and become an angry mob to chase him.
+In the episode itself, SpongeBob wishes he could fly with the jellyfish.
+He makes several attempts to do so using a biplane, a winged bat costume, a lawn chair with balloons, and a giant kite pulled by a bicycle.
+All of these attempts fail, and SpongeBob faces ridicule from others, while Old Man Jenkins, appearing as a farmer and then as a sailor, expresses his disdain for flying machines as he falls victim to two of the accidents.
+He chastises them for mocking his dreams, and they respond that they all have had unfulfilled dreams, becoming an angry mob to chase him.
 SpongeBob runs off a cliff and falls into a truck of mud, then into a truck of feathers.
+In a scene only shown on TV airings, the French Narrator tells the audience to stay tuned for the second half of the episode.